 WHAT YOU NEED TO KNOW ABOUT YOUR COVERAGE

-Delivering trusted and understandable information to our members about their health plan is a core part of the Common Ground Healthcare Cooperative (CGHC) mission.
-We really don’t believe in fine print.
+Delivering trusted and accessible information to our members about their health plan is a core part of the Common Ground Healthcare Cooperative (CGHC) mission.
+We want to give members the tools to be educated healthcare consumers, and we do not believe in fine print.

 The resources here on this page describe what you need to know about your health coverage.
-Updating these documents to make things easier to understand for our members is an ongoing project at CGHC, and we welcome your feedback if you’d like to provide some.
+We consistently update these documents to make things relevant and easy to understand for our members.

 It is important to us that all members understand their rights as a CGHC member.
 Our members have the right to:

-- Receive information about CGHC, its services, its practitioners and providers and Member rights and responsibilities.
+- Receive information about CGHC, its services, its providers and Member rights and responsibilities.

 - Be treated with respect and dignity by CGHC employees, contracted providers, vendors, and health care professionals.

-- Privacy and confidentiality regarding their health and their care.
+- Privacy and confidentiality regarding their health and care.

-- Participate with practitioners in making decisions about their health care.
+- Participate with providers in making decisions about their health care.